Reduced operator inference for nonlinear partial differential equations: Numerical examples

-\Cref{fig: CVRC svals energy} highlights the retained energy at $r = 60$, $r= 80$, and $r = 100$, which are the basis sizes for which we will fit a reduced mode.
-Note that the decay of the singular values of the data is relatively slow, dropping only about two orders of magnitude over 500 singular values, and that even with 100 basis functions, only 96\% of the POD energy is retained.
+\Cref{fig: CVRC svals energy} highlights the retained energy at $r = 50$, $r= 75$, and $r = 100$, which are the basis sizes for which we will fit a reduced model: we discuss the choice of these basis sizes in \Cref{sssec: reg op inf}. {Due to the complexity of the dynamics of this transport-dominated reacting flow,} the decay of the singular values of the data is relatively slow: even with 100 basis functions, only 95\% of the POD energy is retained.
 This is lower than what is considered ideal for traditional projection-based reduced modeling (usually 99.9\% or above).
-However, for our 3000 available snapshots, the size of the model that can be uniquely specified by the available data limits the sizes of the models we learn.
+However, for our 3{,}000 available snapshots, the size of the model that can be uniquely specified by the available data limits the sizes of the models we learn.